-Baltimore's prominent silver manufacturing
+Baltimore's prominent silver

+greatly.
 In 1820 Maria Hester Monroe, daughter of President James Monroe, was married in the White House.
 She chose Kirk Mayflower

 as her silverware pattern.
 During his 1824 tour of the United States, General Lafayette ordered a pair of goblets for his